LinguaPhylo/linguaPhylo.github.io/advanced.md

 However, when using the LPhy Studio console, it is more likely to encounter issues with accurate file referencing.
-So, we recommend you to use the absolute path if you can.
+So, we recommend you to use the absolute path if you can, such as `file="/Applications/lphystudio-1.4.3/tutorials/data/RSV2.nex"`.
 It provides a more reliable way to reference files and avoids any confusion caused by changing working directories.